Mohamed Said Atom: Galgala conflict

-In 2010, Atom's militia was stationed in Galgala in Puntland.
-That same year, he declared war on the autonomous region's administration, announcing on July 28 that: We are members of the Shabab, and the Shabab are members of us.
+In 2010, Atom's militia was stationed in Galgala, Bari region of Puntland.
+That same year, he declared war on the autonomous state, announcing on July 28 that: "We are members of the Shabab, and the Shabab are members of us.
 We have good contacts.
-We are united in our objectives.
+We are united in our objectives."

-On August 8, 2010, Puntland security forces launched an offensive against Atom's militants, who were hiding out in the Galgala hills.
+On August 8, 2010, Puntland Security Force launched an offensive against Atom's militants, who were hiding out in the Galgala hills.
 Atom had fled just before the attack that left more than 100 militants dead, having reportedly misled his men prior to the Puntland army's offensive by promising reinforcements from Al-Shabaab via the town of Burao in neighbouring Somaliland.
 By late October, Puntland military personnel had seized the last insurgent outposts.

 On May 11, 2011, fighting flared up again in the Galgala hills, as militants loyal to Atom attempted to ambush Puntland soldiers in an early morning raid.
 Five Puntland troops were reportedly killed and four were wounded in the ensuing battle, while at least 21 of the Al-Shabaab-affiliated militiamen were slain.
 The remaining militants fled to their mountain hideouts, with Puntland army personnel conducting military operations in pursuit.

 On December 30, 2011, Atom's military attacked Puntland soldiers based in the Laag Village around 30 km from Bosaso.
 The fighting left two Puntland soldiers dead.